5eunji/Final-project-G3/README.md

 ## 👦👧 Students' Role:

+1. Students drop down recording files via QR code.
-Students record their role-play, upload the files via a Google Form.
+2. Students record their role-play, upload the files via a Google Form.

 ## 2. 🎙 Speaking Activity (25 minutes)

 ## (1) Role-Playing Activity: Recreate the Scene (15 minutes)

 🎯 Objective: Enhance speaking skills and practice expression through role-playing.

 ## 📱 Activity:

-Students use a recording app (e.g., Gradio Audio Recorder) to record their own dialogue as Romeo and Juliet.
+1. Students use a recording app (e.g., Gradio Audio Recorder) to record their own dialogue as Romeo and Juliet.

-Encourage them to mimic the tone and emotion from the TTS examples.
+2. Encourage them to mimic the tone and emotion from the TTS examples.

 ## 👨‍🏫 Teacher's Role:

-Assign roles and help students practice lines.
+1. Assign roles and help students practice lines.

-Provide constructive feedback on pronunciation and intonation.
+2. Provide constructive feedback on pronunciation and intonation.

-Encourage students to act out the scene with expression and emotion.
+3. Encourage students to act out the scene with expression and emotion.

-Offer guidance on body language and facial expressions to enhance the performance.
+4. Offer guidance on body language and facial expressions to enhance the performance.

 ## 👦👧 Students' Role:

-Practice and record their role-play.
+1. Practice and record their role-play.

-Listen to their recordings and refine their delivery.
+2. Listen to their recordings and refine their delivery.

-Focus on improving fluency and confidence while speaking.
+3. Focus on improving fluency and confidence while speaking.

-Collaborate with peers to give and receive feedback on each other's performances.
+4. Collaborate with peers to give and receive feedback on each other's performances.